 Reading a great golf book

-History, instruction, or opinion, there’s so much to learn about this great game – and a lot of choice.
+History, instruction or opinion, there’s so much to learn about this great game – and a lot of choice.

 Playing a Seve-like recovery shot

-You might pull it off only once every 10 times but when you execute the high tariff recovery shot, your playing partners will worship you as a god.
+You might pull it off only once every ten times, but when you execute the high- tariff recovery shot, your playing partners will worship you as a god.